yoginderbagga/interview-questions-devops/azure-devops.md

 8. How to manage secrets in Azure DevOps?

    There are two ways to manage secrets securely in Azure DevOps such as: 1) Azure Key Vault Integration for the native enterprise-grade management and 2) Native Pipeline Secret Variable for quick and localize configuration.
+Its recommended to not use the secret or any credential as hardcoded into the repository code.